Sheldon Adelson, casino mogul and GOP power broker, dies

 Trump’s election would again prove useful to Adelson.
 During the Obama administration, the Justice Department said online gambling that does not involve sporting events would not violate the Wire Act, a 1961 federal statute.
 In a legal opinion that became public early in 2019, the department reversed itself and decided the statute applies to any form of gambling.

-Josef Federman contributed to this story from Jerusalem.
+Josef Federman contributed to this story from Jerusalem, and Tia Goldberg from Tel Aviv, Israel.
+Zeke Miller and Alan Fram contributed from Washington.